markdecl/markdecl/README.md

 In this time I have learnt **three things**:
 - I love the **unique intellectual challenges** posed by working in the world of software, with all of its breadth, technical complexity, and pace of innovation
 - I appreciate the **importance of technology** and tech literacy, as it is all around us (often without us noticing!)
-- I want to **dedicate my career to building software** and contributing to the changes that are shaping society today
+- I want to **dedicate my career to building software** and contribute to the changes that are shaping society today

 Take a look at my projects and my **[GitHub Pages blog](https://markdecl.github.io/)**.
 Connect with me on **[LinkedIn](https://www.linkedin.com/in/mark-de-courcy-ling/)**.
 Reach out to me at **m.decourcyling@gmail.com** if you want to discuss anything or work together (especially if it involves **natural language processing**, **machine translation** or **language learning**).